ine-labs/AzureGoat/solutions/module-1/05-Privilege Escalation.md

 Look for the name of VM and principal id in the output.

-### Check the level of access given to our VM
+### Check the level of access given to our VM.

 ```
 az role assignment list -g user_blog_app
 ```

-Match the principal id with the resources
+Match the principal id of our VM's identity with the role assignments.

 ![](https://user-images.githubusercontent.com/65826354/183737337-f2f85115-8e8b-4c45-9002-a5768546b3e1.png)